-Join Scott Simpson for an in-depth discussion in this video Working with arrays, part of Up and Running with Bash Scripting.
+Join Scott Simpson for an in-depth discussion in this video Working with arrays, part of Learning Bash Scripting.

 …In a script, you might want to keep track…of a collection of things, rather than one off variables.…For that, you can use an array.…In Bash, you declare that a variable is an array by enclosing it in parentheses.…Here's an empty array called a and an…array called b, that I'll give three elements.…Notice that they're aren't commas between these elements…like there are in a lot of other languages.…To retrieve an element from inside an array, you use its…zero based notation along with the variable name inside of curly braces.…So in this case when I run it, I'll…get cherry, because that's the item that's at index two.…Remember that arrays are zero-based.…

 You can also set array values by index…number, and, you don't have to populate every element.…These sparse arrays can be very useful, when you need to record data with a…particular position in the list, instead of just adding to the end of the array.…But if you want to add something to the end…of an array, you can use the plus equals operator.…Make sure you put the value in parentheses.…

 - Managing output with grep, awk, and cut

 - Creating a basic Bash script